RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 }
 ```

-> Implementing validation rules in this way is perhaps one of the most important (and efficient) ways to
+> Implementing validation rules is perhaps one of the most important tasks when setting up a
-> spend your modelling budget as stopping damaged and invalid data entering your application saves
+> business model as stopping damaged and invalid data entering your application saves countless
-> hours in the support of your application.
+> hours in production spent supporting and fixing data inconsistencies.

 Calling `save()` on an inconsistent model will throw a ModelConsistencyValidationException: